Future Generations Conference

 In response to these pressing concerns, JESC, in collaboration with Université Catholique de Louvain and the University of Barcelona, is organising the Future Generations Conference on 3rd of October.
 The conference will provide a platform to explore this political idea with an interdisciplinary lens, inviting the best scholars, civil society, and EU officials on stage.

-The discourse around the topic has been strongly re-emerging both globally and in Europe.
-Given the current context of the 2024 EU elections, the framing is particularly timely, although not entirely new.
-Solidarity between generations is already outlined in the Treaty on the European Union (TEU) as well as the Charter of Fundamental Rights.
-Furthermore, we have seen good practices across the world, such as Hungary appointing its Ombudsman for Future Generations, or the Parliamentary Committee for the Future in Finland.
+Solidarity between generations is already present in the Treaty on the European Union (TEU) as well as the Charter of Fundamental Rights.
+Furthermore, we have seen good practices across the continent, such as Hungary appointing its Ombudsman for Future Generations, or the Parliamentary Committee for the Future in Finland.

-The United Nations is also preparing for a similar move: in its upcoming UN Conference on the Future, the appointment of a Special Envoy for Future Generations is among the highly anticipated proposals.
+Similarly, the United Nations, at its upcoming UN Summit of the Future, the appointment of a Special Envoy for Future Generations is among the highly anticipated proposals.

 The conference will be part of JESC´s efforts to bring together voices from across Europe working for the cause.
-In February 2024, JESC established the network of the Future Generations Initiative, which kickstarted its campaign by publishing its manifesto.
+At the end of 2023 JESC joined forces with the similarly-minded and key ally The Good Lobby, and in February 2024 the network of the Future Generations Initiative was established, which kickstarted its campaign by publishing its manifesto.
 Since then, the network has doubled the number of its members, and rallied supporters across the political spectrum.
 To demonstrate the feasibility of our proposals, we published a legal analysis on intergenerational justice in EU law.